cugos/cugos.github.com/_posts/meetings/2013-09-18-cugos_monthly.markdown

 __Loose agenda:__

 - [@mpgerlek](https://github.com/mpgerlek) will talk in oblique terms and vague generalities about what OneOcean is working on
+- [@cliffordsnow](https://github.com/cliffordsnow) will give us an update on State Of The Map conference and how the Seattle OSM import is going
 - [@thebigspoon](https://github.com/thebigspoon) Let's talk about the structure and speakers for the [Fall Fling Bling](http://cugos.org/events/2013/10/16/fall-fling/)
 - [@aaronr](https://github.com/aaronr) will go over all the recent progress to get CUGOS paperwork in order (i.e. 501c6 status)
 - [@keum](https://github.com/keum) will lead us through a discussion on where to hold meetings in the future as we are starting to out grow the LT space (this is a good problem to have!)

 __Maybe:__

-- [@mattmakesmaps](https://github.com/mattmakesmaps) maybe talks about geojson.io and all the coolness!
+- [@??????](https://github.com/) maybe talks about geojson.io and all the coolness!
 - [@mapsam](https://github.com/svmatthews) - Maybe give us a rundown on http://giscollective.org/ and some of the cool new stuff making the news there.

 __Notes:__